Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 How to Respond:

-- Seek Specialist Review – Have another obstetrician evaluate whether proper procedures were followed.
+- Seek a specialist review.
+Have another obstetrician check if the right procedures were followed.

-- Contact a Malpractice Lawyer – Birth injury claims are highly complex and often require multiple medical experts to prove negligence.
+- Contact a malpractice lawyer.
+Birth injury cases are complex and often need several medical experts to prove negligence.

 Proving Medical Malpractice in Turkey